fl0under/robotics-notes/forward-kinematics-08.md

 ## Redundant Robot

-When dim C > dim T (epically when dim C >> dim T), the shape of the arm can be controlled as well as the position/orientation of the end-effector.
+When dim C > dim T (especially when dim C >> dim T), the shape of the arm can be controlled as well as the position/orientation of the end-effector.